sattu444/Authentication-using-JsonWebToken-in-node-js/README.md

 --------------Step 1------------------------------
 I have used REST CLIENT here you can use POSTMAN...

-Rest client is a extension provided in visual studio code itself so you don't have to change the application you can test in studio.
+Rest client is a extension provided in visual studio code where you don't have to change the application you can test in studio.

 -----------------------step 2------------------------